markboenigk/markboenigk/README.md

 Outside of my work at Capital One im working on several projects around aviation, Formula 1 and AI/ML.
 Most of the time I'm utilizing AWS services like S3, Lambdas, EC2 or Dynamo DB to let my projects become reality.

-- 📫 How to reach me: mark@mboenigk.com or via Linkedin: https://www.linkedin.com/in/mark-boenigk/
+- 📫 How to reach me: https://www.linkedin.com/in/mark-boenigk/

 ***